nyan222/roman_empire_zoomcamp/README.md

 - Step 13: Stop and delete to avoid costs

-The project was developed using a Macbook, but locally there is only Terraform and Google CLI:) Of cause we can create VM Instance with Terraform and G CLI to create our project instance from there and have all the project in the Cloud, but it's seems to be a very stupid idea:)
+The project was developed using a Macbook, but locally there is only Terraform and Google CLI:) Of cause we can create VM Instance with Terraform and Google CLI to create our project instance from there and have all the project in the Cloud, but it's seems to be a very stupid idea:)

 ### Content of the repository

 This repository (<https://github.com/nyan222/roman_empire_zoomcamp>) contains following folders:

-- `terraform`: this folder is related to Terraform.
+- `terraform`: this folder is related to Terraform
-- `mage-empire`: this folder contains Mage project with dbt inside Mage.
+- `mage-empire`: this folder contains Mage project with dbt project inside Mage
-- `pics`: this folder contains pictures for this README.
+- `pics`: this folder contains pictures for this README

 ### Step 1: Create a new project in Google Cloud Platform

 If you do not have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
 This tutorial can be completed using only the services included in the GCP [free tier](https://cloud.google.com/free/).

 Unfortunnaly, your credit card information is needed.
-And you should register google billing account only from the country, where you get your card, without vpn, and your card could not be virtual.
+And you should register google billing account only from the country, where you get your card, without vpn, and your card should not be virtual.
 Google has so nice working antifraud algorithm.
 So simple for some countries:((
 GCP states that it will not charge you unless you explicitly end your free-trial period, but be careful.
 But it was clearly indicated when registering: No autocharge after free trial ends.
 But you should always be careful:)

 Once you’ve created the account, log into [Google Cloud Platform (GCP) console](https://console.cloud.google.com).